GM Ecotec engine: LTG

-A 1998 cc turbocharged direct-injection version of the Gen III Ecotec was available in the 2013 Cadillac ATS and Chevrolet Malibu.
-Engine development was led by Managing Director J.H.
-Hwang and GM Korea (GMTCK) team., and also available in the Cadillac XTS and Cadillac XT5 for the Chinese market.
+A 1998 cc turbocharged direct-injection version of the Gen III Ecotec was available in the 2013 Cadillac ATS and Chevrolet Malibu, and also in the Cadillac XTS and Cadillac XT5 for the Chinese market.
+Engine development was led by GMTCK Managing Director J.H.
+Hwang and a team from GM Korea (GMTCK).
 Bore and stroke are both 86.0 mm, and compression is 9.5:1.
 The engine uses a twin-scroll turbocharger with electronically controlled wastegate/bypass valve, air-to-air intercooler, stainless-steel dual-scroll (1-4, 2-3) exhaust manifold designed to withstand 980 C turbine temperature, and a rotacast aluminium-alloy (A356T6) cylinder head with sodium-filled exhaust valves.
 Maximum engine speed is listed at 7000 rpm.